William David Walker

 William David Walker (June 29, 1839 – May 2, 1917) was consecrated as the first missionary bishop of the Episcopal Church's Missionary District of North Dakota on December 20, 1883.
 He became the third bishop of Western New York in 1897 and held this position until his death in 1917.

 Early life and education

 Walker was born in New York on June 29, 1839.
 He graduated from Columbia University and the General Theological Seminary.

+Marriage

+Walker Married Bertha Barbara Bach, of 44 E 80th Street in New York City, on March 4, 1905 at the Church of the Heavenly Rest in New York City.
+The bride was the daughter of Jacques Brach, a partner in the Kranich & Bach Piano company of New York City.

 Ministry

 During his ministry, Walker held three positions: Vicar of Calvary Chapel, New York City, 1862–1883; first missionary bishop of North Dakota, 1883–1896; third bishop of Western New York, 1896–1917.

 First Missionary Bishop of North Dakota

 Walker was consecrated as the first Missionary Bishop of the Missionary District of North Dakota on December 20, 1883, in Calvary Church, New York.

 When Walker came to North Dakota, the district consisted of "eighteen churches, and about thirty-five missions."
 In the missions, worship services were being held in space that could be found.
 Walker noticed that dozens of hamlets could be reached by railroad.
 In some of them there was no space large enough for a congregation of twenty people.